Get started

 run_glossa()

-Clicking on the question mark icon on the top right corner will bring up a brief explanation of what each tab and button does.
+Use the question mark icon in the top-right corner to display a brief explanation of what each tab and button does.

 To run your first analysis, go to the New Analysis tab.
-This tab looks like this:
+Here, you’ll upload input files and select the analysis options

 1. Data upload: The first panel is where you upload your data and configure the analysis settings.